Skip to main content

 Although limited in nature, as is the case with many ancient Indian rulers, dynasties and queens, Prabhavati’s life was unveiled in bits and pieces, from the Poona copper plate inscription, the Ramtek Kevala temple inscription, the plate of Pravasena II now at Patna Museum and coins revealed to have her name on them.

-Prabhavati was married to one of the kings of the Vakataka dynasty, Rudrasena II, who was discovered to have died after a short and less significant rule of mere five years, leaving behind three sons and a daughter, from Prabhavati, all of whom were below ten years of age.
-This opportunity of an almost heirless throne could have been seized by many of his kins.
-However, realising the intensity of this opportunity and removing any possibility of a coup, Prabhavati declared herself as a Maharani and the acting regent for her eldest son and the crowned prince- Divakarasena.
+Prabhavati was married to one of the kings of the Vakataka dynasty, Rudrasena II, who was discovered to have died after a short and less significant rule of merely five years, leaving behind three sons and a daughter, from Prabhavati, all of whom were below ten years of age.
+This opportunity of an almost heirless throne could have been seized by many of his kinsmen.
+However, realising the intensity of this opportunity and removing any possibility of a coup, Prabhavati declared herself a Maharani and the acting regent for her eldest son and the crowned prince, Divakarasena.
 Prabhavati reigned with an iron hand for the next twenty-five years, stabilising the Vakataka authority over the Deccan, consolidating the borders and strengthening their infantry.

-Divakarasena died young, leaving the middle son Damodarasena as crown prince, who wasn’t allowed to sit on the throne even when he came of age.
+Divakarasena died young, leaving the middle son, Damodarasena, as crown prince, who wasn’t allowed to sit on the throne even when he came of age.
 The reasons for this are unknown.
 It was only after Pravarasena II, her youngest son, that she left the throne to him and, by that time, became the most powerful woman of North India and the Deccan.
 She stayed at the helm of affairs, directing her son into what was best for the state.

 Who were the Vakatakas?